arillso/ansible.restic/CONTRIBUTING.md

 1. Open an issue describing what you want to change (follow one of the previous chapters).
 2. Create a fork and implement your changes
-3. Open a pull request to `develop`
+3. Open a pull request to `master`

 Before submitting the Pull request, make sure to add a description of your changes to the changelog.